mustafasayilan/cryptobrute/README.md

 ### Basic
 You need a txt file containing the bitcoin addresses with the balance line by line.
 You can check addressesExample.txt file
+(tested with python version 3)

-`cryptobrute.py -i address.txt -o results.txt`
+`python cryptobrute.py -i address.txt -o results.txt`

 ### Supporting this project